Improve government payments with electronic billing platforms

 COVID-19 changed customer expectations well beyond the private sector.
 In particular, it impacted citizen preferences for making government payments.
 Learn how electronic bill presentment and payment (EBPP) changed government banking.

 State and municipal governments faced some of the same challenges as private businesses when COVID-19 swept through the nation.
 Buildings shut down and employees set up remote offices, yet citizens still needed their government services.
 And just like private businesses, some government entities were better positioned to service consumers and process payments in the new environment than others.

 For some, providing services online and over the phone only required minimal adjustments – especially if they had a robust website and already accepted digital payments.
 For others, simply processing paper payments created major challenges, scanning checks or using a digital lockbox to make deposits while reconciling and reporting manually.

-These full-service websites are made for managing regular, periodic billing, like utilities payments, but are also ideal for individual transactions, like tax payments, or online license transactions – including pets licenses, hunting fees or the DMV.
+These full-service websites are made for managing regular, periodic billing, like utilities payments, but are also ideal for individual transactions, like tax payments, or online license transactions – including pets licenses, hunting fees or motor vehicle registration.

 The consumer benefits of an EBPP seem obvious: